GoncaloJardim/data-analysis-learning-pod/README.md

 # Data Visualization Learning Pod

-Welcome to DareData's Data Visualization Foundations Course 🎉
+Welcome to DareData's Data Visualization Learning Pod 🎉

 This course is designed to teach how to improve your capabilities in narrating your data through visualization.
 In this introduction, you'll learn: